-Here is another one of my DIY cupcake holder.
-I made this for my son's 12th birthday party and it was crafted to match the theme colors of his Marvel Superheroes party which were red, black and silver.
+Here is another one of my DIY cupcake holder (here’s the other one).
+I made this for my son’s 12th birthday party.
+And it was crafted to match the theme colors of his Marvel Superheroes party which were red, black, and silver.

 And since this is a remake, you will see some slight differences between this and the original one I made for the birthday.
 See the original one below:

-You can see that the cake boards I used in my original DIY cupcake holder were silver so I did not have to wrap them up in silver paper again.
-For this tutorial however, I only had gold ones available at home, so I wrapped them in silver paper.
-You can use the same technique to wrap your cake boards if you want them in any other color.
-The other difference is that the base board for my original cupcake holder was a thick cake drum but for the tutorial below, I used a normal cake board.
+You can see that the cake boards I used in my original DIY cupcake holder were silver.
+So I did not have to wrap them up in silver paper again.
+For this tutorial, however, I only had gold ones available at home, so I wrapped them in silver paper.
+You can use the same technique to wrap your boards if you want them in any other color.
+The other difference is that the base board for my original cupcake holder was a thick cake drum.
+For this tutorial, I used a thinner board.
 The cake drum provides additional stability but its really OK to use a normal cake board.

-And also, the red wrapping paper I used for the centre core of the original holder was glittery but not shiny, however, the one in the tutorial below is a shiny version.
-I could not find the same type of paper that I used originally at my local craft shop so had to settle for the red shiny wrapping paper instead.
+And also, the red wrapping paper for the center core of the original holder was glittery but not shiny.
+However, the one in the tutorial below is a shiny version.
+I could not find the same type of paper that I used originally at my local craft shop.
+Hence I had to settle for the red shiny wrapping paper instead.

 These were the main supplies I used to make this DIY cupcake holder:

-- Cake boards - I used a total of 3 cake boards - 1 for the the top measuring 6 inches in diameter, the one in the center measuring 8 inches and the bottom one measuring 11 inches in diameter.
+- Cake boards – I used a total of 3 ; 1 for the top measuring 6 inches in diameter, the one in the center measuring 8 inches, and the bottom one measuring 11 inches in diameter.

-- Styrofoam cylinder blocks - I used 2 of these blocks for the cupcake holder and they formed the center core.
-Each were 3 inches in diameter and approximately 3.75 inches in height.
+- Styrofoam cylinder blocks – I used 2 of these blocks for the cupcake holder and they formed the center core.
+Each was 3 inches in diameter and approximately 3.75 inches in height.

-- Wrapping papers - For this project, I used 2 different colors - silver for the cake boards, and red for the styrofoam core.
+- Wrapping papers – For this project, I used 2 different colors; silver for the boards, and red for the styrofoam core.